k2view-academy/K2View-Academy/articles/19_Broadway/18_broadway_flow_window.md

 <img src="images/99_validation_output.PNG" alt="image" style="zoom:80%;" />

 Click the error and choose to ignore the exception or fix the problem.
+Only the validations that the user cannot fix, can be dismissed.

 For example, a flow includes a **DbCommand** Actor that has mandatory input arguments which are currently empty.
-After the Actor is updating with the missing arguments, the validation errors are dismissed.
+This validation cannot be dismissed by the user.
+After the Actor is updated with the missing arguments, the validation errors are dismissed automatically.